Last updated: 11/24/2020

-- Emergency Passport Services for Repatriation Passengers: U.S. citizens in need of an emergency passport to return home on a repatriation flight may schedule an appointment at the U.S. Embassy.
-Appointments are reserved ONLY for U.S. citizens traveling on a scheduled repatriation flight.
-Routine passport services are still closed.
+- Emergency Passport Services: U.S. citizens in need of an emergency passport to return to the United States may schedule an appointment at the U.S. Embassy.
+Appointments are reserved ONLY for U.S. citizens with immediate travel plans to return to the United States.
+Routine passport services are still suspended.
 To schedule an emergency appointment, email LimaACS@state.gov.

 - What the State Department Can and Cannot Do in a Crisis: The actions the State Department takes depend on the nature of the crisis.
 Our primary role is to keep the U.S. citizen community informed of safety and security developments and travel options.
 Regularly scheduled commercial transportation is always the best option when local communications and transportation infrastructure are intact and operating normally.
 If there are no commercial options available, if we have consular officers at the U.S. Embassy or U.S. Consulate, and if the conditions permit, we may help U.S. citizens identify possible transportation options.
 In some situations, we may encourage you to stay at a safe location and depart as soon as you can do so safely, using transportation you are able to find on your own.
 For comprehensive information on what the State Department can and cannot do in a crisis, please visit: https://travel.state.gov/content/travel/en/international-travel/emergencies/what-state-dept-can-cant-do-crisis.html.